SEO for 2020

 So how does BERT affect SEO?

 As usual, Google created BERT to deliver high-quality content to its users.
 Focusing on understanding queries from internet users, you can expect a search result that is most relevant.
+This can even lead to using SEO translation services to help optimize for BERT.

 However, this may also mean that as a business owner, you have to turn your focus on answering questions that are frequently being asked.
 It is no longer just about keyword as the content BERT wants must be direct answers to user questions.